ddbj/www/_ddbj/qualifiers-e.md

 ### /isolation_source<a name="isolation_source"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#isolation_source)</span><a name="isolation_source"></a>

 Definition
-: describes the physical, environmental and/or local geographical source of the biological sample from which the sequence was derived
+: describes the physical and/or environmental source of the biological sample from which the sequence was derived.
+Please describe the contents that should be described in other qualifiers such as [/dev_stage](#dev_stage), [/tissue_type](#tissue_type) in each qualifier.

 Value format
 : &lt;text>, excluding double quotation mark (")